 - Educating residents about smoking cessation and what resources are available to help them quit.

 - Assisting with drafting and establishing a smoke-free policy.

 - Providing smoke-free signs inside buildings, and both signs and receptacles on the grounds where smoking is permitted.

 - Giving advice about how to enforce smoke-free policies.

-Both smoking and secondhand smoke can cause cancer, heart disease and other conditions.
-No amount of secondhand smoke is safe.
+Our aim is to improve the health of all residents in Lucas County.
+Both smoking and secondhand smoke can cause cancer, heart disease and other ailments.
+Secondhand smoke can worsen health conditions among residents who are ill.
 It is especially dangerous for pregnant women, babies and children.

 There are economic benefits to going smoke free, too.
 Costs to clean a smoke-damaged unit can be two to seven times more than one vacated by a non-smoker, according to estimates.